SACS Funding Supplementation – Frequently Asked Questions

+SACS Funding Supplementation – Frequently Asked Questions

 	A: No. If an organisation already pays staff at a rate equal to, or above, the Equal Remuneration Order (ERO), supplementation funding should be credited against the ERO amount.

 	If private funds are freed up, they can be spent in any way that the organisation determines.
-If government funds are freed up, these can only be spent in accordance with the funding agreement.
+If government funds are freed up, these can only be spent in accordance with the grant agreement.

 	Q: What does my organisation need to do to acquit the funds?

-A: In the offers sent to eligible organisations, advice will have been provided on whether organisations need to complete a financial declaration, a non-audited financial acquittal or an audited financial acquittal to advise the government that supplementation was spent to meet the costs of the Equal Remuneration Order.
-Organisations should keep appropriate records that would satisfy their auditors the funds were spent as per the certification or statutory declaration.
-If an organisation doesn’t use auditors, they should use keep accurate records as per their current funding agreement.
+	A: The grant agreements provided to eligible organisations provide details on whether organisations need to complete a financial declaration, a non-audited financial acquittal or an audited financial acquittal to advise the government that supplementation was spent to meet the costs of the Equal Remuneration Order.
+Organisations should keep appropriate records that would satisfy their auditors the funds were spent as required.
+If an organisation doesn’t use auditors, they should keep accurate records as per their current grant agreement.

-Q: How will the Australian Government provide funding supplementation to organisations?
+	Q: How does the Australian Government provide funding supplementation to organisations?

-A: The Government will provide supplementation to eligible organisations using a simple, equitable and transparent process.
-It will be provided to eligible organisations through an adjustment to existing funding agreements/grants.
+	A: The Government provides supplementation to eligible organisations using a simple, equitable and transparent process.
+Current grant agreements for in-scope programmes with eligible service providers include a SACS supplementation component.

 	Q: How do I know if my organisation is eligible for funding supplementation?

-A: An organisation will be eligible to receive Australian Government funding supplementation if:
+	A: An organisation is eligible to receive Australian Government funding supplementation if:

 	- it receives Australian Government funding directly from the Commonwealth or through a Commonwealth-State agreement; and

-- on 1 February 2012, it employed workers affected by Fair Work Australia’s decision
+	- it currently employs workers affected by Fair Work Commission’s decision